|By Scott M. McNamara |

 Red Asphalt at Elden ('77) and Cakewalk ('78) are probably the Northland's entries in the exciting race to be Az's first 5.12.

-The Overlook's first 5.11 was probably Magical Mystery Tour put up by myself and John Fleming in summer '77.
+The Overlook's first 5.11 (possibly the first in Flag) was probably Magical Mystery Tour put up by myself and John Fleming in summer '77.
 We'd just completed a summer climbing trip to Zion, Boulder, City of Rocks and the Valley and ended up at the Overlook.
 Larry did the second ascent and was concerned about the safety of the climb.
 I thought he was all wet but these days, being older, fatter and possibly wiser, there is no way you'd catch me yarding up for all I'm worth on a large dagger shaped flake that shows light behind it and appears to be holding in a major section of cliff.
 It had a somewhat fearsome reputation for awhile due not so much to the climbing but rather to a wasp nest that inhabited one of the cracks and apparently had terrorized Toula on more than one occasion.

 Edit: I guess the wasp nest I planted on this route to prevent a second ascent and thus gain immortality paid off as it sounds like wasps still terrorize the route over 20 years later. (no, I really didn't do that and in my recollections, I don't recall ever having any trouble with any wasps anywhere at the Overlook.
 Go figure...)